 Bucharest – Thassos by car: everything you need to know

-If you are planning to travel to Thassos and want to enjoy a complete experience, then choose to travel Bucharest – Thassos by car.
-This way, you’ll be able to enjoy the beauties of each city you pass through, whichever route you choose, and discover new things and unique experiences with your loved ones.
+If you are planning a vacation in Greece, in Thassos, and you want to enjoy a complete experience, then choose to travel from Bucharest to Thassos by car.
+This way, you’ll be able to enjoy the beauties of each town you pass through, whichever route you choose, and discover new things and unique experiences with your loved ones.

-Discover below a travel guide that tells you everything you need to know about a Bucharest – Thassos by car route.
+Discover below a travel guide that tells you everything you need to know about a Bucharest – Thassos route by car.

 Route options Bucharest – Thassos: which cities do you pass through?

-For the most enjoyable experience, plan your Bucharest to Thassos road trip ahead of time.
-However, before that, you should be aware that, in general, the duration of your drive from Bucharest to Thassos can vary depending on several factors, such as traffic conditions, traveling speed and the stops you make.
+For the most enjoyable experience and to avoid unplanned events, plan your drive from Bucharest to Thassos in advance.
+However, before that, you should be aware that, in general, the duration of the drive from Bucharest to Thassos can vary depending on several factors, such as traffic conditions, traveling speed and the stops you make.

-If time permits, you can set aside a day or two to visit a few sights en route.
+If time permits, you can set aside a day or two to visit a few sights en route to Thassos.
 Here are some interesting ones:

-• Svilengrad – another Bulgarian town whose symbol this time is an old bridge built in 1529 during the Ottoman rule and remarkably well preserved for its age.
+- Svilengrad – another Bulgarian town whose symbol this time is an old bridge built in 1529 during the Ottoman rule and remarkably well preserved considering its age.

-As the border of Ormenio follows this town, here you can take a longer break for a rest and lunch.
-In Svilengrad you’ll find plenty of restaurants and cafes where you can enjoy local dishes and drinks while taking in the beauty of the city.
+- As the border of Ormenio follows this town, here you can take a longer break for a rest and lunch.
+In Svilengrad you’ll find plenty of restaurants and cafes where you can savor local dishes and drinks while enjoying the beauty of the city.

-• Keramoti – After crossing the border, the next big town is Keramoti in Greece, where the ferry crossing to Thassos is.
-Check the ferry schedule to Thassos ahead of time to ensure you reach your destination on time.
+- Keramoti – After crossing the border, the next big town is Keramoti in Greece, from where the ferry crossing to Thassos is made.
+Inquire ahead of time about the ferry schedule to Thassos to make sure you reach your destination on time.

 Given that the distance between Svilengrad and Keramoti can be covered in about 5 hours, it’s good to know that after the ferry crossing to Thassos, you can find plenty of tavernas and restaurants on the island.
 For example, in Limenas, the island’s main port, you can enjoy fresh seafood and traditional Greek dishes.